isholaomotayo/flashcardsApp/README.md

 [![forthebadge](http://forthebadge.com/images/badges/built-by-developers.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/built-for-android.svg)](http://forthebadge.com)

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

-Tis is app help users study by allow them create and save flash cards on their phones and sending a daily reminder notification
+This is app help users study by allow them create and save flash cards on their phones and sending a daily reminder notification

 ## Running the app
 Clone or Download this repository and  run `npm install`